GARIMA251/HOSPI-BOT/README.md

 HOSPI offers a diverse array of services tailored to guest needs:

 🛏️ Room Bookings: Facilitates booking various room types (Deluxe, Budget, Suite) based on city, dates, and number of guests.

 🍽️ Food Menus: Provides detailed menus for North Indian, Continental, and South Indian cuisines, with full-day options.

 💆 Spa Services: Informs about spa timings and available therapies (Swedish, Deep Tissue, Ayurvedic), and assists with booking.

 🧺 Laundry Services: Arranges laundry pickup.

 🚕 Taxi & Cab Bookings: Helps in booking taxis for airport transfers or local sightseeing.

 ⏰ Wake-up Calls: Schedules wake-up calls.

 👶 Kids & Family Services: Offers information for cribs, toddler meals, and babysitting.

 🗺️ Sightseeing & Tours: Provides details on local tours and assists with bookings.

 💖 Honeymoon Packages: Informs about special romantic arrangements including suites and spa options.

 🧑‍💼 24x7 Concierge Support: Provides assistance for hotel queries.

 🗣️ Multilingual Support (Hinglish/Hindi): Capable of understanding and responding in English and Hinglish/Hindi.

 🎙️ Speech-to-Text Input: Allows interaction via voice commands (local environment).

 🔊 Text-to-Speech Output: Reads out responses (local environment).

 👍👎 Feedback Mechanism: Guests can give feedback to improve service quality.

 Technologies Used:

-Python: Core programming language.
+- Python: Core programming language.
-Streamlit: For the interactive web interface.
+- Streamlit: For the interactive web interface.
-Google Gemini API: The AI model driving HOSPI's conversation.
+- Google Gemini API: The AI model driving HOSPI's conversation.
-speech_recognition: Converts spoken input to text.
+- speech_recognition: Converts spoken input to text.
-pyttsx3: Converts text responses to speech.
+- pyttsx3: Converts text responses to speech.
-python-dotenv: For securely loading environment variables.
+- python-dotenv: For securely loading environment variables.
-qrcode: For generating QR codes.
+- qrcode: For generating QR codes.
-pyaudio: Required for microphone access in speech_recognition.
+- pyaudio: Required for microphone access in speech_recognition.

 App Structure:

-- Files Overview
+Files Overview
 - app.py: Main Streamlit application that handles user interface and service interactions.
 - chatbot.py: Contains the main logic for handling conversational AI, integrates with the Google Gemini API, and manages user queries.
 - requirements.txt: Lists all required Python libraries for the project.
 - Hotel_Logo.png: Logo used within the application interface.
 - .env: Contains sensitive configuration information like the API key (not to be shared).
 - .gitignore: Specifies files/directories to ignore in git, such as the .env file.
+- admin_dashboard.py: allows hotel administrators to manage and update room bookings, dining bookings, spa services, and user feedback.
+Requires admin authentication via a password to access.

+Admin Dashboard Access:

+Overview: The Admin Dashboard in HOSPI is designed for hotel administrators to monitor bookings, manage guest feedback, and view analytics.

+It enables administrators to:
+- View Active Room, Spa, and Dining Bookings: Display real-time information on bookings, including the ability to update booking statuses.
+- Monitor User Feedback: View guest feedback (thumbs up/down) and delete specific feedback.
+- View Analytics: Provides insights on total bookings and feedback counts.

+Accessing the Admin Dashboard:
+- Login: The admin dashboard is password-protected.
+After entering the correct password, the admin will have access to the dashboard.
+- Password: The admin password is securely loaded from the .env file.

+Navigation:
+- From the main screen, once the admin enters the password, they can click the Go to Admin Dashboard button in the sidebar.
+- This will redirect them to the Admin Dashboard page, where they can view the data and perform administrative tasks.

+Admin Dashboard Features:
+- Active Room Bookings: View and update the status of room bookings (Pending, Confirmed, Cancelled).
+- Active Spa Bookings: View and update spa booking statuses.
+- Active Dining Bookings: View and update dining booking statuses.
+- Feedback Management: Admin can delete specific guest feedback.

+Analytics: Shows counts for room bookings, spa bookings, dining bookings, and feedback.

 Demo Video
 (This section will be updated once you record and upload your demo video.)